 18:30 - 20:00

-Conference reception dinner at MIMA
+Conference reception and dinner

 -

-Welcome to day 3 and scene setting
+Welcome and introduction to day 3

 Professor David McGravie, Chair, CHEAD